 Created in partnership with students from Salford University

-Day 3 - Created a presentation, which included the video, to explain our creation and development process to the other two groups (with different briefs, about fashion and documentaries) and a small group of college arts staff
+Day 3 - Created a presentation, which included the video, to explain our creation and development process to the other two groups (with different briefs, about fashion and documentaries) and a small group of college meda/dance/arts staff

 The award winning children's author reached out to me to edit her footage into an engaging promotional video for her books, aimed at young children.
 She then used this video to show the schoolchildren her books before she went there herself.